Graco Magnum X5 vs X7: Which Paint Sprayer is Best for Your Needs?

 What’s the difference between them?

-What they are ultimately able to accomplish is slightly different (we will get to that later), but in terms of how the paint is dispersed, all things are equal.
+Performance is a critical consideration for any tool-buying decision.
+Interestingly enough, there is no real difference between these tools in terms of the spray output.
+What they accomplish is slightly different (we will get to that later), but in terms of how the paint is dispersed, all things are equal.

 Price: Point for the Magnum X5